Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-17-python-guide-part-one.md

 type(bool_false) #bool
 ~~~~
 *No Value*

-In python no value can be denoted by 'None" object.
+In Python, No value can be denoted by "None" object.
 This is similar to null in popular programming languages.
 ~~~~
 no_value = None
 type(no_value) #NoneType
 ~~~~

-Python has lot other data types as well. some are little complex like complex numbers.
+Python has many other data types as well, for example it even support complex numbers.
 ~~~~
 c = 5 + 3j
 type(c) #complex